Huchan History, Family Crest & Coats of Arms

 Early History of the Huchan family

 This web page shows only a small excerpt of our Huchan research.
-Another 151 words (11 lines of text) covering the years 1321, 1279, 1332, 1665, 1675 and 1727 are included under the topic Early Huchan History in all our PDF Extended History products and printed products wherever possible.
+Another 75 words (5 lines of text) covering the years 1321, 1279, 1332, 1665, 1675 and 1727 are included under the topic Early Huchan History in all our PDF Extended History products and printed products wherever possible.

 Huchan Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Huchan include Hitchins, Hitchen, Hitchens, Hitchin, Hitchings, Hitchins, Hitching and many more.

 Early Notables of the Huchan family (pre 1700)

-Another 24 words (2 lines of text) are included under the topic Early Huchan Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Huchan Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Huchan family

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants: John Hitchens settled in Virginia in 1654; Arthur Hitchens settled in Maine in 1616 four years before the "Mayflower"; Margaret and Anne Hitchens settled in Barbados in 1663.